PXL-Systems-Advanced/docker-compose-exercise/README.md

 To run the containers you had to execute 3 commands.
 It would be easier if we only had to execute one command.
 We can achieve this by using Docker Compose.

 ### Creating a compose.yml
 Create a `compose.yml` file to run the webapp and the database.
-Information on how to create such a file can be found here:

 Once your created the `compose.yml` file, run:
 ```